wisesowise/NUS-2D-Ex3/README.md

 ·         When an enemy comes in contact:

-o   With the hero, it is destroyed
+##   With the hero, it is destroyed

-o   With the egg: it loses 80% of its current energy (displayed as alpha-channel scaled by 80%):
+##   With the egg: it loses 80% of its current energy (displayed as alpha-channel scaled by 80%):

      GetComponent<Renderer>().material.color.a *= 0.8;

      // Note, the above line does not run as Unity does not

     // allow the modification of Color channels.
 You must

     // create/modify/assign using a separate Color object

-o   The 4th collision with an egg destroys an enemy
+##  The 4th collision with an egg destroys an enemy

 ·         As soon as an enemy is destroyed, a new one is spawned subject to the above condition (maintain exactly 10, always within 90% of world boundaries)

 ·         New behaviors: Patrol

-o   All spawned enemies travel at a constant speed of 20 unit/sec
+##   All spawned enemies travel at a constant speed of 20 unit/sec

-o   Under the user control (refer to Game State), an enemy sequences through the waypoints in two one of two ways (J-Key toggles between the two)
+##  Under the user control (refer to Game State), an enemy sequences through the waypoints in two one of two ways (J-Key toggles between the two)

 §  Sequentially from A to F then back to A again

 §  Randomly from one to the next random waypoint

-o   Target waypoint, at all times an enemy travels towards a target waypoint.
+##   Target waypoint, at all times an enemy travels towards a target waypoint.
 It must turn gradually towards the target waypoint at all times at a rate of 0.03/60. [call the PointAtPosition() function with this rate at each update].

-o   When a Target waypoint is re-positioned (because it has received 4 shots of the egg), the enemy will move towards the new position
+##   When a Target waypoint is re-positioned (because it has received 4 shots of the egg), the enemy will move towards the new position

-o   When an enemy is within 25 units of the current target waypoint, it should request and set the next way point to be its new target and begin turning.
+##   When an enemy is within 25 units of the current target waypoint, it should request and set the next way point to be its new target and begin turning.

-Application Status
+# Application Status
 ·         The application status must be printed out including:

 o   Identical to Ex2: